energizeai/actions/README.md

 # energizeai/actions

 Welcome to `energizeai/actions`, by Energize AI.
 We're building the foundations for a new AI-centered internet, in which Actions are a core building block.
 Our agent Spark is designed to run a variety of tasks, such as sending emails via Google, creating issues in Linear, and more.
-This repository is dedicated to community contributions for developing new actions for Spark.
+This repository is dedicated to community contributions for developing new actions.
 The Actions Development Enviornment (ADE) allows developers to quickly build and test new actions.

-Feel free to email info@energize.ai with questions, post a [feedback](https://spark.energize.ai/feedback) to Spark, or reach out on the [Discord](https://discord.gg/H5RXqCJU)!
+Feel free to email info@energize.ai with questions or post a [feedback](https://spark.energize.ai/feedback) to Spark.

 ![hero](apps/ade/public/logos/energize-white-square.png)